oracle/docker-images/OracleDatabase/README.md

 	docker run --name <container name> \
 	--shm-size=1g \
 	-p 1521:1521 -p 8080:8080 \
+	-e ORACLE_PWD=<your database passwords> \
 	-v [<host mount point>:]/u01/app/oracle/oradata \
 	oracle/database:11.2.0.2-xe

 	Parameters:
 	   --name:        The name of the container (default: auto generated)
 	   --shm-size:    Amount of Linux shared memory
 	   -p:            The port mapping of the host port to the container port.
-	               Two ports are exposed: 1521 (Oracle Listener), 8080 (APEX) -v          The data volume to use for the database.
+	                  Two ports are exposed: 1521 (Oracle Listener), 8080 (APEX) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated)

+	   -v             The data volume to use for the database.
 	                  Has to be owned by the Unix user "oracle" or set appropriately.
 	                  If omitted the database will not be persisted over container recreation.

 There are two ports that are exposed in this image:
 * 1521 which is the port to connect to the Oracle Database.
 * 8080 which is the port of Oracle Application Express (APEX).

-On the first startup of the container a random password will be generated for the database.
+On the first startup of the container a random password will be generated for the database if not provided.
 You can find this password in the output line:
-	ORACLE AUTO GENERATED PASSWORD FOR SYS AND SYSTEM:
+	ORACLE PASSWORD FOR SYS AND SYSTEM:

 The password for those accounts can be changed via the **docker exec** command. **Note**, the container has to be running:
 	docker exec oraclexe /u01/app/oracle/setPassword.sh <your password>